Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 It was the most important and moral movement of my lifetime.

-And then Martin Luther King gets assassinated and guys like Al Sharpton and Jesse Jackson take over and turn it into nothing more than a cheap partisan political movement and I have to worry if I'm gonna be called a racist I said I'm not buying that.
+And then Martin Luther King gets assassinated, and guys like Al Sharpton and Jesse Jackson take over and turn it into nothing more than a cheap, partisan political movement.

-You can try that with somebody else but I am not going to run away and hide because I'm writing about people who I think have cheapened a very important and very moral movement.
+But I am not going to run away and hide because I'm writing about people who I think have cheapened a very important and very moral movement.

 Sorry.

-So that so that that's number four.
+So that's number four.

-He is the unofficial conscience of the Democratic party.
+He is the unofficial conscience of the Democratic Party.

 And he's not here because he's a liberal Democrat.

-He's here because as the unofficial conscience of the Democratic party he was willing to wreck a man's reputation Judge Bork for cheap political gain.
+He's here because as the unofficial conscience of the Democratic Party, he was willing to wreck a man's reputation, Judge Bork, for cheap political gain.

 And we don't have to go through what he did with Judge Bork, but I think William F. Buckley nailed it.

-He said when Kennedy is on the attack he is a distillery of meanness.
+He said, when Kennedy is on the attack, he is a distillery of meanness.

-By the way number two on the list is the publisher of your favorite newspaper, the New York Times.
+By the way, number two on the list is the publisher of your favorite newspaper, the New York Times.

-Oh Greg, that little pinch is number two he's number two.
+That little pinch is number two.

-Hubble well hey look I I have to thank you for making time.
+Well, hey, look, I have to thank you for making time.

-Uh and you're not a mean guy either.
+And you're not a mean guy either.

-I mean, you were totally uh out of place on a on a cast of characters like that last night, and they're trying to, by virtue of their own behavior, make you look the same uh to people who watch.
+And they're trying to, by virtue of their own behavior, make you look the same to people who watch.

 But I appreciate your making time.

-Rush, I don't mean this as a cliche, but I can't thank you enough.
+Rush, I don't mean this as a cliché, but I can't thank you enough.

 Oh, you're more than welcome.